2011 WISCONSIN ACT

 (b) Choose whether to wear a helmet while participating in the snow sport.
 If the participant chooses to wear a helmet, he or she has the responsibility to ensure the helmet is of the correct size and fit and to ensure that it is properly secured while he or she participates in the snow sport.

-(4) Limits on liability for a ski area operator; release and liability of a participant. (a) A ski operator who fulfills all of his or her duties under s.
+(a) A ski operator who fulfills all of his or her duties under s.
 167.33 (3) and (4) owes no further duty of care to a participant in a snow sport and is not liable for an injury or death that occurs as a result of any condition or risk accepted by the participant under sub.
 (2).

 (b) A participant involved in a collision with any other participant or with a nonparticipant may be liable for an injury or death that occurs as a result of the collision.